ASSEMBLERS

 2. What is meant by assembler directives?
 Give example.

-These are the statements that are not translated into machine instructions, but they provide instructions to assembler itself.
+These are the statements that are not translated into machine instructions,

 example START,END,BYTE,WORD,RESW and RESB.